annakirkpatrick/git-resources/git_tutorial.md

 ```
 As before, use your commandline text editor to enter a commit message.

-Before pushing your changes to github, optionally run 'git log' to see a record of the commits would you have just made.
+Before pushing your changes to github, optionally run `git log` to see a record of the commits you have just made.
 Finally, run
 ```
 git push origin master